chrisallenlane/watchtower/README.md

 Contact Me
 ----------
-Questions, concerns, bug reports, and feature requests may be directted to chris@chris-allen-lane.com.
+Questions, concerns, bug reports, and feature requests may be directed to chris@chris-allen-lane.com.
 If you're able to express your thoughts in 144 characters or less ("It's great!", "It sucks!") you can also contact me on [twitter](http://twitter.com/#!/chrisallenlane).